WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/multi-tender.md

 ## What is Cancel operation?

-_CANCEL_ operation is used to change Sale-Purchase to UNCONFIRMED state to CANCELED state. _CANCEL_ operation is accepted by system as long as all purchase transactions are reversed.
+_CANCEL_ operation is used to change Sale-Purchase from UNCONFIRMED state to CANCELED state. _CANCEL_ operation is accepted by system as long as all purchase transactions are in REVERSED state.

-In order to move Sale-Purchase to CANCELED state, make a POST /v1/sales call:
+In order to move Sale-Purchase to CANCELED state, make a `POST /v1/sales` call:

 ### Request